llllllllllllIIIIlll/MaterialTimeControl/README.md

 # Material Time Control

 A simple time picker component using angular/material2 (5.0.0-rc0).
-While this component only shows a 12 hour clock it can easily be extended to show 12/24 mode.
+While this example only shows a 12 hour clock it can easily be extended to show 12/24 mode.
 The main focus here a button beside a normal textbox that opens a dialog to select your hour, minute and meridan.

 See a demo with this stackblitz -> https://stackblitz.com/edit/material-time-control